Key takeaways:

 Most small cleaning businesses need:

-- Commercial auto insurance for company vehicles involved in an accident or other damage.
+- Commercial auto insurance – Covers company vehicles if they’re involved in an accident or damaged, like if your work van is rear-ended while transporting cleaning equipment.

 Does my cleaning business need to be bonded?